-(Exasperatingly, I can’t find the exact phrase again, but I believe it was somewhere in Rav Levi Yitzchak Bender’s Leviat Hachen on “The Simpleton and the Sophisticate.”)
+(Exasperatingly, I can’t find the exact phrase again, but I believe it appeared somewhere in Rav Levi Yitzchak Bender’s Leviat Hachen on “The Simpleton and the Sophisticate.”)

-It was that polytheism and atheism are essentially the same...
+The source stated that polytheism and atheism are essentially the same.

 This boggled my mind because I'd always thought of idol-/star-/nature-worship as mythology-based.
 In fact, Greek and Roman idol-worship is stuffed with action-packed stories.

-On the other hand, atheism is cold and deals with hard facts and complex stiff science.
+In contrast, atheism presents itself as dealing with hard facts and complex stiff science.

 - Atheism deals with numbers, like carbon dating, light-years, temperatures, etc.